Sex Crimes

 • Elements of the Crime:

-• Mental state: knowingly means that you are aware of the actions or circumstances that constitute the offense, without necessarily knowing the actions were illegal.
+• Mental state: knowingly means being aware of the actions or circumstances that constitute the offense, without necessarily knowing the actions are illegal.

-• Actions Involved: you commit sexual exploitation of a minor by recording, filming, photographing, developing, duplicating, distributing, transporting, exhibiting, receiving, selling, purchasing, electronically transmitting, or exchanging visual depictions of a minor in explicit or sexual acts.
+• Actions Involved: sexual exploitation of a minor is committed by recording, filming, photographing, developing, duplicating, distributing, transporting, exhibiting, receiving, selling, purchasing, electronically transmitting, or exchanging visual depictions of a minor in explicit or sexual acts.

 • Sentencing: